Sushantk86/Sushantk86/README.md

-- 👋 Hi, I’m @Sushantk86, pursuing MS in Industrial Engineering with Data Science specialization.
+- 👋 Hi, I’m @Sushantk86, pursuing MS in Industrial Engineering from Texas A&M University, College Station with Data Science specialization.
 I will be graduating in May,2023.
 I am on the learning path to become a Data Scientist.
 - 👀 I’m interested in Data Science, Machine Learning models, hypothesis testing and using data to bring hidden insights for revenue generation.
 - 🌱 I’m currently mastering the machine learning algorithms Lasso, Rdige Regression for feature selection
 - 💞️ I’m looking to collaborate on Machine Learning models used for computer vision